-|Proteolytic enzymes, and in particular matrix metalloproteinases (MMPs), have emerged as major regulators of proteolytic cell invasion in various cell types.
-In particular, the membrane-bound isoform MT1-MMP is a “master switch” proteinase, which cleaves multiple extracellular matrix (ECM) components, and acts as a central regulator of proteolytic cell invasion in a variety of settings, including monocyte diapedesis, T-cell homing, and cancer cell metastasis
+|Matrix metalloproteinases (MMPs) have emerged as major regulators of proteolytic cell invasion in various cell types.
+They can be separated into soluble and membrane type (MT) proteases.
+In particular, the membrane-bound isoform MT1-MMP (MMP14) is a key protease, which acts as a central regulator of proteolytic cell invasion in a variety of settings, including monocyte diapedesis, T-cell homing, and cancer cell metastasis.

 Furthermore, the impact of several specific RabGTPases on MT1-MMP trafficking and function in primary human macrophages could be demonstrated.
 The GTPases Rab5a, Rab8a and Rab14 critically regulate cell surface exposure of MT1-MMP, contact of MT1-MMP-positive vesicles with podosomes, as well as podosome-localised ECM degradation in 2D and 3D, and also 3D proteolytic invasion (Wiesner et al, 2013).

 Furthermore, our lab showed the importance of MT1-MMP islets underneath podosomes for their reemergence, highlighting the relevance of the protease for the main degradative structures of macrophages (El Azzouzi et al, 2016).